 Common Fertility Problems

-Infertility is a very common problem with an estimated 15 – 20% of couples experiencing fertility problems at some stage of their reproductive life.
+Infertility is the inability to get pregnant and have a child.
+It is a very common problem, with an estimated 15 – 20% of couples experiencing fertility problems at some stage of their reproductive life.
+Infertility can be absolutely devastating and can take a huge emotional (and sometimes financial) toll on a couple.

 Infertility versus subfertility

-For many couples however, although natural conception is possible, chances are reduced for various reasons.
-This is a much more common scenario and in these cases, the term ‘subfertility’ can be used, rather than infertility.
+For other couples however, natural conception is possible but chances are reduced for various reasons.
+This is a much more common scenario and in these cases, the term ‘subfertility’ can be used, rather than ‘infertility’.

 Causes of fertility problems